What is MongoDB used for?

 Some of the companies that use MongoDB include Forbes, KPMG, Royal Bank of Scotland to name a few.

 What is MongoDB

 MongoDB takes the best of both worlds - relational databases and NoSQL databases.
-It provides an architecture that suits varying complexity of applications, ranging from mini projects to full fledged large scale systems.
-MongoDB databases are built around a JSON like a document structure that is both intuitive and flexible for developers to build.
-It provides developer productivity and quick iteration for changing needs of the application.
+It provides an architecture that suits varying complexity of applications, ranging from mini projects to full-fledged large scale systems.
+MongoDB databases are built around a JSON like document structure that is both intuitive and flexible for developers to build.
+It provides developer productivity and quick iteration for changing the needs of the application.

 Learn to implement database layer for a food-ordering app using MongoDB in Crio's project-based Backend Development Track.